Compactness for small cardinals in mathematics: principles, consequences, and limitations

 \begin{itemize} \item There is an ``indestructible'' strengthening of $\ISPii$, called the \emph{indestructible guessing model property}, $\IGMP$, introduced by Cox and Krueger in \cite{MR3691206}.
 They show that it follows from $\PFA$ and is non-trivially stronger than $\ISPii$, for instance it implies the Suslin Hypothesis.
 They show that $\IGMP$ does not put any bound on the value of $2^\omega$, but they left open the question whether $\cf(2^\omega) = \omega_1$ is consistent with $\IGMP$.
 This open question was partially answered by Lambie-Hanson and Stejskalov{\'a} in \cite{arithmetic_paper} who showed that in a generic extension by a measure algebra, an indestructible version of $\nonwKH(\omega_1)$ holds and $\cf(2^\omega) = \omega_1$.

 \item Provable consequences of the tree properties at $\omega_2$ for cardinal invariants are not known (except that they imply $2^\omega > \omega_1$, thus making the structure of cardinal invariants non-trivial, at least in principle).
 For the tree property $\TP(\omega_2)$ and $\nonwKH(\omega_1)$, Honzik and Stejskalov{\'a} showed in \cite{HS:ureg} that various patterns of cardinal invariants are consistent with the principles $\TP(\omega_2), \nonwKH(\omega_1)$ and $\SR(\omega_2)$.
 A configuration which is left open in \cite{HS:ureg} is whether these principles are consistent with $\omega_1 < \mathfrak{t} = \mathfrak{u} < 2^\omega$.
-Note in this connection that Cox and Krueger asked in \cite{MR3691206} whether $\IGMP$ implies that the tower number $\mathfrak{t}$ is equal to $\omega_1$.
+Note in this connection that Cox and Krueger asked in \cite{MR3691206} whether $\IGMP$ implies $\mathfrak{t} > \omega_1$.